 - the scope of the individual’s criminal history

 - the nature of the offence(s) and the relationship of the offence(s) to the position/activity or other decision under consideration

 - the period that has elapsed since the offence(s) took place

 - whether the offence(s) was/were committed as a child, juvenile or adult

 A final decision to deny appointment/engagement will not be made unless the appointee has had the opportunity to:

-Discuss their criminal convictions with the criminal record screening panel to (where the discussion takes place in person, a support person is permitted)
+- discuss their criminal convictions (where the discussion takes place in person, a support person is permitted)